WeskerYuan/flydan/README.md

 #### Drone
 1. A multi-copter drone using Pixhawk as its flight controller.
 2. A mini onboard Linux companion computer. (e.g. Raspberry Pi)
 3. An XBee module with a USB adapter. (e.g. XBee S1, XBee S2C, etc.)

-    *Note: Zigbee's are not recommended as they are relatively slow and have small data throughput volume.
+    __Note:__ Zigbee's are not recommended as they are relatively slow and have small data throughput volume.
 Zigbee modules tend to get stuck often.
 The XBee Pro S1 with DIJI Mesh firmware is tested to be working very well.
-A new hardware upgrade by DIJI unifies XBee and Zigbee to "S2C" version, which are now compatible across all the DIJI product lines.*
+A new hardware upgrade by DIJI unifies XBee and Zigbee to "S2C" version, which are now compatible across all the DIJI product lines.

 4. (Optional) A USB-TTL adapter for debugging (e.g. FT232, CP2102/CP2104, do not use PL2303)

 #### Ground control station
-1. A linux laptop.
+1. A Linux laptop.
 (Virtual machines are okay)
 2. A GNSS module (e.g. u-blox M8N).
 3. An XBee module with a USB adapter. (e.g. XBee S1, XBee S2C, etc.)

 #### Software-in-the-loop (SITL) simulation
-1. A linux laptop.
-(Virtual machine is okay, but must be x86 compatible)
+1. A Linux laptop.
+(Virtual machines are okay, but must be x86 compatible)
 2. The [Dronekit-SITL](http://python.dronekit.io/develop/sitl_setup.html) (Other native SITLs are also possible)
 3. ArduPilot source code and eeprom binaries for the Dronekit-SITL